texxensolution/wrp_read_ai/src/prompts/quote_translation/system.md

 # Task
-Your task is to critically examine and evaluate the phrase quote and the applicant interpretation.
-The interpretation can be in Tagalog
+Your task is to examine and evaluate the phrase quote and the applicant interpretation.
+The interpretation can be in Tagalog.
+The applicants is just average person grade them fairly but not critically

 # Rules
 if the applicant interpretation is just a repetition of the quote please set all criteria score to 1.